Articles in English Grammar

 The children go to school.

-(but: Her son and my daughter go to the school at the end of the street.)
+(but: His son and my daughter go to the school at the end of the street.)

 • in certain expressions with bed, class, home, work